ViperXYZ/DiscoverWeeklyArchiver/README.md

-# Discover Weekly Archiver
+# SpotyApps

-Discover Weekly Archiver is a python script that archives your discover weekly playlists into a Excel file for later use.
+SpotyApps is a collection of simple scripts that can be run as CRON jobs to automate and make your spotify experience easy and fun.

 ## Getting Started